AdguardTeam/AdGuardVPNCLI/README.md

 List all available VPN locations.

 - `count INT`: Number of locations to display, sorted by ping.
+- `--bash-completion TEXT`: List suggestions for bash-completion.

 #### connect

 Connect to the VPN service.

-- `-l, --location TEXT`: Specify the location to connect to.
+- `-l, --location TEXT`: Specify the location to connect to (city name, country name, or ISO code).
 Defaults to the last used location.
 - `-f, --fastest`: Connect to the fastest available location.
 - `-v, --verbose`: Show log from the VPN service.
 - `--no-fork`: Do not fork the VPN service to the background.
+- `--ppid-file TEXT`: File for writing parent process ID.
+- `--pid-file TEXT`: File for writing process ID.
+- `-y, --yes`: Automatically answer 'yes' to all questions.
+- `-4, --ipv4only`: Force the application to connect only to IPv4 servers.
+- `-6, --ipv6only`: Force the application to connect only to IPv6 servers.

 #### disconnect